Chaz Stevens: Return to activism

 In November 2021, Stevens put up a "Fauci Claus" COVID-19–themed holiday display in the Florida capitol, featuring two cardboard cutouts.
 One was of Dr. Anthony Fauci, in charge of the national response to COVID-19 in his position as director of the National Institute of Allergy and Infectious Diseases, dressed as Santa Claus, and holding a Festivus pole.
 The other was of conservative political commentator Tucker Carlson, known for COVID-19 misinformation and opposition to Fauci, dressed as the Grim Reaper, who also holds a Festivus pole though this one has a scythe blade on top as the Grim Reaper is traditionally depicted holding a scythe.
 This was placed as a religious display from Stevens's latest organization, "Mount Jab, Holy Church of the Vaccinated", of which he declared himself archbishop.

 Other political artistic displays Stevens proposed to display in the capitol in 2022, including of governor Ron DeSantis on the cover of Playboy magazine and sex toys painted with the faces of DeSantis, U.S. representative Matt Gaetz, and former president Donald Trump, were rejected, even after Stevens tried to downgrade them to a blank sign.
-In January 2022, Stevens minted a non-fungible token (NFT) bearing an illustration of Francis X. Suarez, mayor of Miami and an advocate of cryptocurrency, depicted with a penis for a nose.
+In January 2022, Stevens minted a non-fungible token (NFT) bearing an illustration of Francis Suarez, mayor of Miami and an advocate of cryptocurrency, depicted with a penis for a nose.
 Proceeds were to go to Women in Distress.

 In April 2022, in response to the state of Florida banning 54 mathematics textbooks for referencing what it called critical race theory, and to passing House Bill 1467, giving parents more say in their school's school and library books, Stevens got national attention for writing petitions to 63 Florida school district superintendents requesting they ban the Bible from school classrooms and libraries.
 The book's inappropriate content, he wrote, included killing children (including babies being smashed against rocks in Psalm 137), bestiality, cannibalism, murder, adultery, endorsement of slavery (such as in Ephesians 6), sexual immorality and fornication.
 A different petition to Broward County Public Schools requested the removal of the Oxford English Dictionary.
 Stevens also applied for a permit from the Tallahassee fire chief in order to burn a stack of bibles.
 As in his other projects, he said his motivation was to "use the weight of bureaucracy against itself".
+The Broward County schools rejected the Bible banning request in December 2023.
+In April 2024, Governor Ron DeSantis signed a bill limiting challenges to books by people who did not have children in the school district, with a spokesperson specifically citing Stevens' challenge as a reason.